 These birthmarks are pale pink, flat marks that are present at birth.
 You might see them over the baby’s forehead (usually called angel’s kiss), on the bridge of the nose, on the eyelids, or on the back of the neck (stork mark).

 These birthmarks are very common, and most fade completely with time, leaving no marks by three years.
-Salmon patches on the nape of the neck can stay into adult life.
+Salmon patches on the back of the neck can stay into adult life.

 Salmon patches or stork marks are also called naevus simplex birthmarks.